-Given a register machine, we consider the verification problem, i.e. that regardless of the interacting program, it cannot produce a {\it bad behavior}, i.e., store and return values in a way that violates any one of the $\rasem$-family of models (namely, $\rasem$, $\wrasem$, and $\srasem$).
+Given a register machine, we consider the verification problem: decide whether, for \emph{all} interacting program, the register machine never produces a {\it bad behavior}, i.e., store and return values in a way that violates any one of the $\rasem$-family of models (namely, $\rasem$, $\wrasem$, and $\srasem$).
 To do this, one must explore all possible runs of a given register machine.
 The state space of the register machine is infinite (since the data domain is infinite), and the set of paths is also infinite, so the problem's decidability is not obvious.
-Here, we show the decidability for all considered models, and in the case of large complexity also provide lower bounds.
-Our main contributions are: \begin{itemize} \item We prove the verification problem for $\wrasem$ is in $\bigO{n^5}$ time (Section \ref{sec:algorithms}).
+Here, we show that it is decidable for all considered models, and in the case of non-polynomial complexity also provide lower bounds.
+Our main contributions are the proofs that: \begin{itemize} \item The verification problem for $\wrasem$ is in $\bigO{n^5}$ time (Section \ref{sec:algorithms}).